 Offering a vibrant city culture amid spectacular nature beauty, Vancouver is the perfect place to visit for a vacation, conference, or meeting.
-When you travel here you will find that the St. Regis Hotel is perfectly positioned to be your hotel choice.
-Built in 1913, Vancouver has developed around the historic St. Regis Hotel provides guests with the most perfect location from which to visit downtown Vancouver attractions and business destinations.
+When visiting, you'll appreciate the perfect location of the St. Regis Hotel which puts all downtown Vancouver attractions and business destinations within easy reach.

 Vancouver is Canada’s third largest city, after Toronto and Montreal and it is the largest city in the province of British Columbia, home to a fourth of the world’s ancient temperate rain forests.
 Surrounded by this natural beauty and mild climate year-round, Vancouverites have a healthy, outdoor-oriented lifestyle, and enjoy a wide range of internationally-inspired cuisine made with the bounty which comes from Vancouver’s unique ocean location and climate.